Sapporo Agricultural College: History

-This college is well known in Japan as a successful Japanese-English immersion school, which produced many good English speakers and writers.
+The college is well known in Japan as a successful Japanese-English immersion school, which produced many good English speakers and writers.
 The early graduates, especially Classes 1880–1885, played a directional role in modernizing Japan.

 In September 1907, it became the College of Agriculture under Tohoku Imperial University in Sendai.

 In April 1918, the Hokkaido Imperial University was established, and Sapporo Agricultural College was transferred to it.

 Hokkaido Imperial University was renamed Hokkaido University in December 1947, a name it retains to this day, and Sapporo Agricultural College became its Faculty of Agriculture.